saifmohammednipun/Player-Database/README.md

 # Player Database For ICC Men's Cricket World Cup 2023

 ## Objective
-An application to store the details of the players participating in the ICC Menz Cricket World Cup 2023.
-It will be able to show, search, add, edit/update, and delete the details of the players.
+Create an application that will be able to show, search, add, modify, delete player's information who are taking part in the World Cup 2023.

 ## Features
-- Show Player
-- Search Player
-- Add Player
-- Edit/Update Player
-- Delete Player
+- Interactive menu-based application
+- Can perform CRUD (Create-Read-Update-Delete) operations.
+- Initially, data must be read from a file.
+- Modified data should be saved in a file

 ## Requirements
 - Programming Language: C++